microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

-# Using Azure OpenAI on custom dataset
+# Using the Azure OpenAI Service on knowledge corpus
 ### Scenario summary:
-This scenario supports use cases to invoke OpenAI as an intelligent agent for the purpose of answering questions from end users or to assist them in applying knowledge from a custom knowledge corpus and domain.
+This scenario supports use cases to invoke the Azure OpenAI Service as an intelligent agent for the purpose of answering questions from end users or to assist them in applying knowledge from a custom knowledge corpus and domain.
 Applications include:
-- Giving direct answers to questions about a specific product, service or process based on a knowledge corpus that can be updated frequently.
+- Providing direct answers to questions about a specific product, service or process based on a knowledge corpus that can be updated frequently.
 This is an alternative to classic search where the result includes documents with only relevant information to the question.
 This can be thought of as using Bing Chat on top of custom data.
-- Giving recommendations and assistance based on information that can be implicitly gathered about the user and then formulate useful content for the user's purpose.
+- Generating recommendations and assistance based on information that can be implicitly gathered about the user and then formulate useful content for the user's purpose.
 For example, a travel website may utilize users' personal information, past posts and transaction history to personalize recommendations when users request a sample trip itinerary tailored to a list of requirements.

 For both applications mentioned, the solution process flow includes the following:
 - **Step 1.
 Gather Context**: contextual information can be retrieved from knowledge corpuses and other systems based on the user's query and user's information.
 The retrieval mechanism can be a semantic search engine to retrieve relevant content from an unstructured dataset or a SQL query sourcing from a relational database.